jadenmoncy/VoiceAssistant/README.md

    For example:
    - "What's the weather like today?"
    - "Tell me a joke."
-   - "Who is the current president of the United States?"
+   - "Who is the current president of the India?"

 4. The assistant will process your command, generate a response, and speak it aloud using the text-to-speech functionality provided by `pyttsx3`.